UWCSESecurityLab/MR-PMA-Harness/README.md

 The repository contains the code for launching and captureing the impact of Perceptual Manipulation Attacks (PMA) in Mixed Reality on end user.

-Further details can be found in the paper *"Exploring User Reactions and Mental Models Towards Perceptual Manipulation Attacks in Mixed Reality"* by Kaiming Cheng, Jeffery F. Tian, Franziska Roesner and Tadayoshi Kohno.
+Further details can be found in the paper *"Exploring User Reactions and Mental Models Towards Perceptual Manipulation Attacks in Mixed Reality"* by Kaiming Cheng, Jeffery F. Tian, Franziska Roesner and Tadayoshi Kohno, USENIX Security 2023.

 If you end up building on this research or code as part of a project or publication, please include a reference to the USENIX Security paper: